Non-material culture: Language

 Language and culture are closely tied together and can affect one another.
 One example of culture shaping language is the case of the Pirahã people.
 Their lack of words for numbers makes it impossible for them to have complex mathematical systems in their culture.
 This could be a result of their cultural requirements: because they have no need for extensive mathematics, there would be no need for them to form number words.
 The formation of American slang can also serve as a reflection of culture and has changed as American culture developed.
 For example, as people began speaking out in defense of homosexuality in the 1960s, vulgar language and slang became more acceptable to use and began to be included in dictionaries.

 The theory based on the works of Edward Sapir and Benjamin Lee Whorf holds that language actually limits and shapes how people see the world around them.
-This theory of linguistic relativity would indicate that language alters and restricts the formation of language.
+This theory of linguistic relativity would indicate that language influences the way people understand the world.